baumrock/RockMigrations/docs/deploy/readme.md

    - Used by Github Actions
    - Shared with team members
    - Example: `~/.ssh/id_github`

+### SSH Quickstart

+SSH uses key pairs for secure authentication:

+- **Private Key**: Your secret key - never share it.
+In the real world this would be the key that you use to open a door.
+- **Public Key**: Can be shared and installed on servers.
+In the real world this would be the lock in the door that only grants access to certain people (keys).

+That means we define on the server who can access by adding public keys to it and we create a private key for everybody who needs to access the server.
+In our case this is every team member and also the Github Actions runner.

 > Pro-Tip: I'm using a generic name `id_github` for the project-key on every project.
 I simply overwrite it for each project, because then I do not bloat the `.ssh` folder with too many keys that are never used (because they are moved to the Github repo and only used by the Github runner).